divyang4481/X-theta-framework/others/main_paper copy.md

 <a id="theta-ab"></a>
 ### 2.1 $\theta$–AB phase under null spatial fields

+At a glance: a closed loop in the internal angle leaves a measurable phase even when $\mathbf E = \mathbf B = 0$.

 From $L_{\mathrm{NR}}$, the action contribution from the fiber coupling along a closed internal loop $\mathcal C_\theta$ is

 $$